Inflammation is a short or continuous immune response caused by temporary or permanent cell damage intended to

-- Inflammation is a natural and immediate response of the immune system to repair any form of tissue damage, such as blow, accident, harsh chemicals, radiation, burn, or infection of pathogens.
+- Inflammation is a natural and immediate response of the immune system to repair any form of tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or infection of pathogens.

 - Infection directly results from pathogens (Bacteria, viruses, parasites, etc.)

 - The immune response to this infection is inflammation.

-Although infections and infections are sometimes seen as synonyms, it is pretty clear that there are many cases of inflammations that do not involve pathogens.
+Although infections and infections are sometimes seen as synonyms, it is pretty clear that many cases of inflammation do not involve pathogens.